Scottish Government spending on VIP airport services for Nicola Sturgeon defended

 It also includes purchasing six copies of “Women Hold Up Half the Sky”, a book of speeches by Ms Sturgeon, a printed copy of the government’s own 2014 independence white paper, a book on Marxism, and 21 copies of “How to Run a Government so that Citizens Benefit and Taxpayers Don’t Go Crazy”.

-Scottish Labour attempted to claim this shows the SNP is “frittering away public money on frivolous purchases”.
+Scottish Labour claimed the spending shows the SNP is “frittering away public money on frivolous purchases”.

 The Scottish Government issues senior staff with credit card style electronic purchasing cards for buying goods and services of up to £5,000 per transaction.